 - You have a pre-pregnancy body mass index (BMI) greater than 30

 - You had preeclampsia in a previous pregnancy

 What Causes Preeclampsia and Eclampsia?

-The cause of preeclampsia is still unclear, although some studies have indicated that it is related to poor nutrition.
-Other possible causes include injury to your blood vessels, a disruption in the hormones that maintain your blood vessels, or lack of magnesium or calcium.
+The cause of preeclampsia is still unclear.
+Possible causes include injury to your blood vessels, a disruption in the hormones that maintain your blood vessels, or lack of magnesium or calcium.
 Eclampsia usually develops when preeclampsia goes unnoticed and untreated.